ringcentral/ringcentral-extensible/packages/extensions/ws/README.md

 `checkInterval` is a callback which decides how long to wait before the next connection check or recovery attempt.
 It receives `retriesAttempted`: the number of recovery attempts that have thrown an error because a WebSocket connection could not be established.
-Each successful recovery resets it to zero, so a later disconnection starts over with the initial delay.
+Each completed recovery resets it to zero — even when the recovery reports a failed session recovery state — so a later disconnection starts over with the initial delay.

 The default schedule backs off progressively: